mwstowe/foff-milter/README.md

 - **UnsubscribeLinkPattern**: Match regex patterns against unsubscribe links
 - **UnsubscribeMailtoOnly**: Detect emails with exclusively mailto unsubscribe links (phishing indicator)
 - **DomainAge**: Check if domains are younger than specified threshold (useful for detecting spam from recently registered domains)
+- **InvalidUnsubscribeHeaders**: Detect emails with List-Unsubscribe-Post but no List-Unsubscribe header (RFC violation)
 - **And**: All sub-criteria must match
 - **Or**: Any sub-criteria must match